8- A history of violence

 How many more times does it need to be addressed for people to realize that Qanon is nothing but a psy-op?
 Why does the president himself need to address it directly when he had his team already talk about this issue?

-Some images are my own while others have been taking from various sources.
-While it is tedious to link the images sources and would make the post very cluttered, everybody involved or every source where they have been taken is either linked in the ‘special thanks’ section or in the ‘sources’ section.
+- Some images are my own while others have been taking from various sources.
+While it is tedious to link the sources of the images and would make the post very cluttered, everybody involved or every source where they have been taken is either linked in the ‘special thanks’ section or in the ‘sources’ section.

-I am finally splitting the post in several articles purely because after 50+ pages with videos, twitter links and images, the embedded stuff would not load.
-I spoken to WordPress about it and they told me it was merely because of the size of the whole document, and hence, time outs from external servers due to the large amount of time it was taken to load.
+- I am finally splitting the post into several articles purely because after 50+ pages with videos, twitter links and images, the embedded stuff would not load.
+I have spoken to WordPress about it and they told me it was merely because of the size of the whole document, and hence, time outs from external servers due to a large amount of time it was taken to load.

-Sources.
-Since I originally conceived of this piece as a one article only, same sources will appear at the end of every post.
+- Sources.
+Since I originally conceived of this piece as one article only, same sources will appear at the end of every post.
 Sources will be updated as new information comes to light.